okpatil4u/MD-Darshan/README.md

 ####Save and load
 You can save and load the system file.
 Please note that save file is different than case file.

+###Post Processor
+Post processor is used to view and analyze simulation results.

+####Loading simulation results
+Click on Post-Processor => Load Case.
+Select case file and data file.
+Make sure that both belong to same simulation set.
+Click "Ok" to load the files.

+####Basic Navigation
+Here you can see simulation system box at center canvas with toolkit in the right.
+You can rotate the box by dragging the mouse.
+And you can zoom in or out using mouse scroll.
+You can translate the view with right click drag.
+To hide a selected domain from view, right click on canvas and select domain.

+####Toolkit Panel
+Simulation Result List
+This is list of result saved at set intervals.
+You can select a save to view and examine it.

+Toolbox

+1. Distance mode off - To get distance between two atoms, click on "Distance mode off" to set it on.
+Then you can select successive atoms to check distance between them.
+2. Export All Domains - You can export whole simulation box to simulate it again using System Builder's "Import Domain" functionality.
+3. Export Domain - You can export a selected domain using this button.
+4. RDF - To find radial distribution function of between two atoms, click on "RDF" button, select center and other atom.
+Select rdf cutoff distance and rdf smoothing percentage and click on "Show".
+A file with all rdf data in it will be created at workspace with '"your case name"rdf.dat' name.
+5. Angles - To find angular position distribution between two molecules, click on "Angles" button, a window will pop up.
+Click on center atom button, select two different atoms to create a vector.
+Click on other atom button and follow the same procedure.
+Set inner diameter and outer diameter to find out angular distribution in a spherical shell.
+Click ok and a plot of angular distribution will be shown.
+A file with '"your case name".angle.dat' name will be automatically created.
+6. Save Image - You can save current snapshot of view by clicking on "Save Image".
+The result will be stored in jpeg format.
+7. Export System - You can export current time save to be simulated again using export system.
+Select System Builder => Load to load the system.
+8. Energy - You can calculate energy by clicking on this button.
+You can also find out nonbonded, bond-stretch, bond-angle bend, dihedral torsional and inversional energy of a particular domain or set of domains.